Dhruv-x7x/Learning-With-Graphs-Project/README.md

 ---

 ### Paper
-In ```plaintext ./Survey/``` directory you will find our notes that discuss the paper at length as well as the paper itself.
+In ```./Survey/``` directory you will find our notes that discuss the paper at length as well as the paper itself.
 The authors' codebase, which was used as a reference as well, is given [here](https://github.com/dingyuan-shi/Graph-Diffusion-Planning).